A Bayesian inference approach for determining player abilities in football: Discussion

+If a player is injured (or transfers to a different team during the year), they retain the same latent player abilities.
+We believe this to be a reasonable assumption but acknowledge some change in performance is likely if a player gets injured or moves team.
+We believe a change of performance would be quickly picked up by the model, as evidenced when we learn about new players, or players who start playing after being on the bench, see for example, Figure~\ref{goaltimefig}.
+An interesting extension may be to use a random walk on the variational parameters of a player when they change teams or return from injury.

+When making predictions we use a predicted starting line-up from expert football analysts.
+This obviously will not be available to all, and a possible future option to be explored is to use a predicted starting line-up based on an average line-up from a predetermined number of past games.
+Also, we have not removed penalties as we are interested in goals scored by a player (by any means), an extension to the model may be to model penalty goals separately from other goals.
+We felt this would be an over complication to the model in this scenario, given its relative complexity already.
+It is interesting to note that the top 3 players for Goal did not score one penalty between them, so it is possible that the penalty goals do not affect the result too greatly.

+Finally, we have included home effects for all event types.
+In the future, when considering a larger number of event types we may find that some home effects for certain events are negligible, and as such may not be required within the model, leading to situations where the model can be made more parsimonious.
+Whilst it has not been explored within this paper, an interesting application going forward would be to consider adding a player from one team into another, creating the effect of transferring in a player.
+Team performance could then be predicted incorporating the added player's ability to see how a potential transfer target could affect results (or style of play).
+This of course could be done with multiple players, or entire fantasy squads, to help develop a better footballing strategy for the future.

-We plan three major ways of extending the current work.
+In addition to addressing the above assumptions we plan three major ways of extending the current work.
 First, we intend to extend the variational approximation to allow for dependency among the latent abilities in the posterior.
-Allowing for correlations in $q(\cdot)$ will let the model infer higher posterior variances, resulting in a more robust ranking of players, and possibly improved predictive power for tasks such as providing probabilities on the number of goals in a future match.
+Allowing for correlations in $q(\cdot)$ will let the model infer higher posterior variances resulting in a more robust ranking of players, and possibly improved predictive power for tasks such as providing probabilities on the number of goals in a future match.
 From a modelling perspective, an extension is to let abilities change over time using a random walk across seasons and within seasons, which will be particularly useful when a substantial number of years of historical touch-by-touch data eventually becomes available.
-Finally, as the model gets applied to more competitions simultaneously, it will be important to propose ways of scaling up the procedure.
+Finally, as the model gets applied to more competitions simultaneously it will be important to propose ways of scaling up the procedure.
 A topic worth investigating is how to best iteratively subsample the data for stochastic optimisation of the variational objective function.
+Of course, the approach proposed in this paper would also be applicable to other sports, and the authors believe such methods could easily be applied to basketball, hockey and rugby (with available data).